dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 * or the corresponding wrapper types
 * or the type String
 * or an enumeration type

-* or "var", if it resolves to one of the types mentioned above
+A "var" is also allowed, if it resolves to one of the types mentioned above

 Each "case value" must be a "compile-time constant".
 Its type must be *assignable to the type of the target expression*.
 With *compile-time constant* we mean: